Why Did Netflix Decide to Move Forward With a Final Season of House of Cards?

 Weeks of social media rallying from fans of the show may also have helped convince Netflix execs that a final season would be valuable in erasing some of the aforementioned “stink” Spacey’s actions had left on the show’s legacy.
 After all, there’s a sort of poetic justice in having Cards continue with a woman (Robin Wright’s Claire Underwood) as the show’s lead.
 “House of Cards killing off Frank and focusing on Claire is an absolutely flawless metaphor for the ideal outcome of men being outed as predators,” writer/editor Jessica Blankenship noted on Twitter the day Sarandos announced the new game plan for the show.
 “She was always superior by every measure, and now we can stop paying attention to him entirely.”
 Or, as writer Meredith Clark noted in an essay this week for NBC News, “Even in fiction, women can be trusted to clean up a man’s mess.”

 With Netflix and MRC staying mum, it’s hard to know exactly how tense the talks over moving forward got, and just how close Netflix got to pulling the plug.
 But one industry source says Netflix and MRC, following some early jitters, actually decided weeks ago to try to make things work.
-The delay in making it official revolved around two things: A desire to see how the Spacey situation played out, and giving the show’s creative team time to figure out how to bring the show in for a landing without Spacey on board.
+The delay in making it official revolved around two things: A desire to see how the Spacey situation played out, and giving the show’s creative team time to figure out how to bring the show in for a landing without Spacey onboard.
 Netflix and MRC suits “wanted to make sure they weren’t going to get hit by more bullets,” the source says, referring to the possibility of new allegations against Spacey related to his work on the set of Cards.
 “Barring something else coming out or the writers not being able to figure it out, the plan was to bring it back.”
 Spacey’s troubles did multiply as November wore on, but nothing emerged that made continuing Cards without him an issue.
-Meanwhile, Cards co-showrunners Frank Pugliese and Melissa James Gibson have been back in the writers’ room for weeks now; Netflix and MRC never stopped paying them, or the show’s crew.
+Meanwhile, Cards co-showrunners Frank Pugliese and Melissa James Gibson have been back in the writers room for weeks now; Netflix and MRC never stopped paying them, or the show’s crew.
 It’s likely the two showrunners pitched their new direction for the show before Netflix officially signed off on resuming production.

 The one last hurdle to overcome in figuring out whether to proceed with season six of Cards was coming to an agreement over how many episodes the show’s swan song would be.
 Netflix originally ordered 13 episodes, consistent with the previous five seasons.
 But with the Spacey drama forcing what will end up being a more than two-month production delay, continuing with 13 episodes would have pushed filming and post-production of Cards well into next summer.
 Assuming all of the show’s remaining cast would still be available so late into 2018, such an extension would’ve added tens of millions to the budget of an already expensive series.
 By limiting season six to eight hour-long episodes, sources say it’s likely the show’s production end date won’t be that much later than originally anticipated.
 The show’s writers also probably welcomed the smaller order: Spacey’s absence opens up some creative possibilities, sure, but it also removes a central source of conflict and plot.
 The good news, of course, is that the end of season five perfectly set up the notion of a sixth season focused on someone other than Kevin Spacey’s Frank Underwood.
 In the final moments of the fifth season finale, Wright’s Claire turned to the camera and said, simply: “My turn.”